mozilla-services/guardian-vpn-windows-deprecated/test/README.md

 ### Overview
 ![Overview](./assets/Overview.png)

 **CircleCI** is the CI/CD tool that handles all automations.
-There are two workflows setup in CircleCI.
-One workflow will be triggered by any pull request.
-The other one will be triggered automatically every midnight.
+There are three workflows setup in CircleCI.
+The first workflow will be triggered by any pull request.
+The second one will be triggered automatically every midnight.
+The third one will be triggered automatically every 12 hours.

 ### Workflows
-Both PR workflow and Nightly workflow have exactly the same steps.
+Both PR workflow and Nightly workflow have exactly the same job.
 The difference between them is the trigger.
+The workflow which runs every 12 hours has two jobs running sequentially.
+The first job is the same as PR workflow and nightly workflow.
+The second job is going to run UI tests on AWS ecosystem.

 #### Checkout
 - Checkout the latest code